JosephCaillet/vinimay/doc/functional_specifications.md

 - **Constraint #2**: Privacy by design: The system must respect the user's privacy, and must allow them to select the content shared with others.
 - **Constraint #3**: Free software: In order to fully fulfill constraint #2, the system must be powered by free software (as defined by the Free Software Foundation) and placed under the AGPL v3 license.
 - **Constraint #4**: Migration: The system must be able to easily export the user's data in order to migrate from one instance of the system to another.
-- **Constraint #5**: Ergonomy: The system must provide an ergonomic and easy to use graphic interface.
+- **Constraint #5**: User adoption: The system must provide an ergonomic and easy to use graphic interface.
+It must also be able to be translated in new languages, and be available at least in English and French.
 - **Constraint #6**: Performance: The system must be able to run on small material configurations (ex: Raspberry Pi).
 - **Constraint #7**: Data ownership: The user has full ownership and control over the data it produces.
 - **Constraint #8**: Security: The system must ensure that each communication comes from the source it pretends.